 Moldova is a landlocked country in Eastern Europe, located between Romania to the west and Ukraine to the north, east and south.
 Moldova emerged as an independent republic in 1991 following the collapse of the Soviet Union.
 The majority of Moldova's 3.6 million citizens (2012 est.) are of Romanian descent, and the two countries share a common cultural heritage.
 The official language is Moldovan.
 The city of Chişinău is Moldova's capital.

 Moldova celebrates its national day on 27 August.

-Moldova is a republic with a President (Nicolae Timofti) as its Head of State and a Prime Minister (Vladimir Filat) as its Head of Government.
-Its Parliament is unicameral, comprising 101 seats, to which members are elected from party lists on a proportional representation basis.
-The President is directly elected by Parliament for a four-year term.
-The President, in turn, appoints the Prime Minister with the approval of Parliament.
+Moldova is a republic with a President, His Excellency Nicolae Timofti as its Head of State and a His Excellency Prime Minister,Vladimir Filat, as its Head of Government.
+The parliament is unicameral, comprising 101 seats, to which members are elected from party lists on a proportional representation basis.
+The President is elected by parliament for a four-year term.
+The President, in turn, appoints the Prime Minister with the approval of parliament.

 Moldova declared its independence from the Soviet Union on 27 August 1991.